-Not caring for tendonitis in the beginning stages can result in long-term complications, such as decreased mobility or permanent joint damage.
+Not caring for tendonitis early on can result in long-term complications, such as decreased mobility or permanent joint damage.
 Tendonitis that’s left untreated is known as tendinosis.
 Tendinosis is when the collagen in your tendons degenerates and can increase the risk of tendon rupture.

 A vybe clinician can usually diagnose tendonitis during a physical exam.
 We may order X-rays if necessary to rule out other conditions that could be causing your signs and symptoms.